neumann-lukas/neumann-lukas.github.io/cliparr.md

 Features & Uses:
   * Have multiple clipboards that are accessible through customizable hotkeys.
   * Speed up your work by having multiple templates ready.

+**Manual usage:**
+  1) Download the main.py, clipboard_handeler.py and the config file or extract a manual release.
+  2) Run the main.py with the folllowing command: `python main.py -c config.json`

 The code is available on [GitHub](https://github.com/neumann-lukas/cliparr-py)